SpinDoctorMRI/SpinDoctor/README.md

 Website of SpinDoctor can be found at http://www.cmap.polytechnique.fr/~jingrebeccali/software.html

+Software requirements: SpinDoctor is compatible with MATLAB (version R2017b or later) together with the Partial Differential Equation Toolbox.

 Getting started
 1) The DISTRIBUTE folder contains drivers for examples in the SpinDoctor paper as well as a general purpose driver called driver_spindoctor.m
 2) The functions that the user is likely to call directly from the driver are located at the top level of DISTRIBUTE/SRC.
 3) Other functions are stored in subfolders of DISTRIBUTE/SRC.
 4) Documentation of the top level functions can be found in DOC/

-Software requirements: SpinDoctor is only compatible with MATLAB R2017b or later.

 Authors: Jing-Rebecca Li, Van-Dang Nguyen, Try Nguyen Tran.